 Dying Light The Beast: the C-Engine tightens where it hurts

-A zombie illuminated by sun rays walks through a dense forest, with hyper-realistic reflections and shadows from the C-Engine.
+A zombie illuminated by sun rays crosses a dense forest, with hyper-realistic reflections and shadows from the C-Engine.

 Maya, ZBrush, and Houdini: the holy trinity of detail 🎨

-Modeling has been cooked up in Maya and ZBrush, while Substance Painter handles textures that deceive the eye.
-The icing on the cake is Houdini, generating procedural geometry so the scenarios don't look like they're made of cardboard.
-The C-Engine manages all that information with Ray Tracing that, instead of being a simple ornament, casts shadows and reflections with frightening precision.
+Modeling has been cooked in Maya and ZBrush, while Substance Painter handles textures that deceive the eye.
+The icing on the cake is Houdini, generating procedural geometry so the scenarios don't look like they're from a cardboard set.
+The C-Engine manages all that information with Ray Tracing that, instead of being a mere ornament, delivers shadows and reflections with frightening precision.
 All of this, of course, assuming your graphics card doesn't start crying.

 Ray Tracing eats your RAM, but it's so beautiful 💀

-Techland has managed to make the C-Engine render even the last puddle with a level of detail that puts competing engines to shame.
-The problem is that, to enjoy such a pixel extravaganza, you're going to need a graphics card worth more than your apartment.
-But hey, while your wallet weeps, at least the zombies will look so real you'll want to invite them to dinner.
+Techland has managed to get the C-Engine to render even the last puddle with a level of detail that puts competing engines to shame.
+The problem is that to enjoy such a pixel extravaganza, you'll need a graphics card worth more than your apartment.
+But hey, while your wallet cries, at least the zombies will look so real you'll want to invite them to dinner.